raindrum/raindrum.github.io/about-me.md

-Date: 2020-11-24
+Date: 2021-05-31

-I'm Simon Raindrum Sherred, a third-year UCLA Law student with a background in sociology and a focus on workers' and tenants' rights.
-In my free time, I like to create and solve computer problems.
+I'm Simon Raindrum Sherred, a recent UCLA Law graduate with a background in sociology and a focus on workers' and tenants' rights.
+These days I'm studying for the California bar exam.

+I write code in my free time.
+You can find my projects on [on GitHub](https://github.com/raindrum).
 I also enjoy juggling.

-You can find my coding projects on [my GitHub profile](https://github.com/raindrum).
+---

 If you'd like to get in touch, [send me an email](mailto:simonraindrum@gmail.com)!

----

-If you want to support [Law Search](./lawsearch) or my other projects financially, you can use the link below:
+If you want to support [citation.link](https://www.citation.link) or my other projects financially, you can use this link:

 <a href="https://ko-fi.com/simonsherred"><button>☕ Buy me a coffee</button></a>